 “Oh, yeah.
 I’m just so lucky, aren’t I?”
 I asked, sarcastically.
 “I bet everyone wishes they could have their face bashed in by a bludger, huh?
 Aren’t you all just super jealous?”

-“Well, she’s still got her cutting sense of humor… I think Madame Pompfrey’s right, she really will be as good as new,” Ty laughed.
+“Well, she’s still got her cutting sense of humor… I think Madam Pomfrey’s right, in a few weeks she really will be as good as new,” Ty laughed.